Coin Metrics' State of the Network: Issue 149

 Growing Pains of a “Multichain” World

-But some token bridges’ underlying fragilities were unfortunately revealed in Q1.
+Token bridges’ underlying fragilities were unfortunately revealed in Q1 2022.

-Then, in late March, the bridge connecting Ethereum and Axie Infinity developer Sky Mavis’ Ronin side-chain was exploited, with the attackers able to obtain the private keys to the bridge contract.
+Then in late March, the bridge connecting Ethereum and Axie Infinity’s Ronin sidechain was exploited, with the attackers able to obtain the private keys to the bridge contract.
 A total of 173K wETH (~$600M) was drained from the contract in addition to ~$26M of USDC.

 But despite the new attacks, lots of progress was made over the quarter in identifying bad actors from some of the most infamous hacks in the history of crypto.
 In early February, the US DOJ seized 94K BTC (worth about $3.6B at the time) and arrested two individuals allegedly directly linked to the 2016 hack involving the exchange Bitfinex.
 Later that month, author and crypto journalist Laura Shin released a detailed investigation identifying a suspect behind the 2016 hack of The DAO – the source of Ethereum’s 2016 hard fork.